-As we reach the end of 2018, we asked Nancy, our Youth Participation Coordinator to share with us why it’s so important to let young people share their experiences of living in care, residential institutions or orphanages.
+Putting young people at the heart of what we do is central to Lumos' mission.
+So we asked Nancy, our Youth Participation Coordinator to tell us why it’s so important to let young people share their experiences of living in care, residential institutions or orphanages.

 Children and young people are experts in their own lives and experience.
 At Lumos, children are at the centre of what we do.
 We work hard to create an environment where all children and young people are involved in decisions that affect them.
 This can be basic decisions about what to have for lunch or which shoes to wear.
 But the impact of involving children can go far beyond this and can even affect international policies.